mendix/docs/content/refguide/collaborative-development.md

 The collaborative development process between Studio Pro and Studio consists of the following steps:

 1. Every change made in Studio is automatically saved to the Studio working copy.
-Multiple users can view the project in Studio at the same time: one user can edit it and the others are in read-only mode.
+Multiple users can view the app in Studio at the same time: one user can edit it and the others are in read-only mode.

-2. When Studio Pro users open a project, they are notified if Studio is enabled for this development line.
+2. When Studio Pro users open a app, they are notified if Studio is enabled for this development line.

     ![Collaborative Development Enabled Notification](attachments/collaborative-development/collaborative-development-enabled-notification.png)